srlinuxeurope/DCFPartnerHackathon/docs/srlinux/beginner/43-Grafana-Dashboards.md

 ### Grafana
 Grafana provides visualization for the collected telemetry data.
-You can find preconfigured reference dashboards that offer multiple views of the collected real-time data.
-Navigate thorugh the different dashboards and try to figure out how the data is visualized.
+You can find pre-configured reference dashboards that offer multiple views of the collected real-time data.
+Navigate through the different dashboards and try to figure out how the data is visualized.

 !!! info "Connect to Grafana"
     ```